SPARC-FAIR-Codeathon/aqua/Documentation/QueryRefinement.md

 }
 ```

-* "phrase" can be 1-2 words. <br/>
+* "phrase" can be 1-2 words.
-* The "context" is related to the context of words, for example Anatomy, chemical reactions, proteins, etc. <br/>
+* The "context" is related to the context of words, for example Anatomy, chemical reactions, proteins, etc.
 * "display value" defines the standard display of the phrase based on the context.
 * "count" is the appearance of the phrase in the SPARC dataset and the NIFS ontology.

 ### Fast auto-complete
-The Elasticsearch's Autocomplete suggestor is not fast enough and doesn't do everything that we need.
+The Elasticsearch's Autocomplete suggestor is not fast enough and does not do everything that we need.
 Consequently, we have utilised fast-autocomplete library which provides us with a much faster process (reducing the auto-completion required time from 900 ms to 30 ms).

 # Packages: